Graded geometry and generalized reduction: -manifolds of degree 2

-Given an arbitrary object $(E_1, \tilde{E}, \phi_E)$, the fact that one can always choose a splitting of the exact sequence \eqref{deg2exact} implies that any degree 2 $\mathbb{N}$-manifold is isomorphic to one that is split, though this identification is generally noncanonical, see \cite{BonavolontaPoncin}. $\diamond$ \end{ex}
+Given an arbitrary object $(E_1, \tilde{E}, \phi_E)$, the fact that one can always choose a splitting of the exact sequence \eqref{deg2exact} implies that any $\mathbb{N}$-manifold of degree 2 is isomorphic to one that is split, though this identification is generally noncanonical, see \cite{BonavolontaPoncin}. $\diamond$ \end{ex}

+\begin{ex}[{The tangent bundle}] As in clasical geometry, there is a tangent functor on $\NMan$, that associates to each $\mathbb{N}$-manifold $\cM$ of degree 2 and body $M$ its tangent bundle $T\cM$, which is an $\mathbb{N}$-manifold of degree 2 and body $TM$, see e.g. \cite[Prop.~2.3.23]{rajthesis} and \cite[Ex.~2.13]{cuecaschnitzer}.
+Following Theorem~\ref{thm:equivcat}, we will describe the counterpart of the tangent functor in $\VB2$.

+Let $(E_1,\widetilde{E},\phi_E)$ be an object in $\VB2$, corresponding to $\cM$.
+To define the object in $\VB2$ representing its tangent bundle, we consider the canonical surjective map (of vector bundles over $TM$)